-A dual Premiership player and All-Australian on-field, the mark Bachar Houli’s has created with his football stretches long beyond the MCG and Punt Road.
+A triple Premiership player and All-Australian on-field, the mark Bachar Houli’s has created with his football stretches long beyond the MCG and Punt Road.

 A Vic Metro Under 16 and 18 representative, Houli was drafted by Essendon in the 2006 NAB AFL Draft at selection 42.
 Playing in a range of roles with the Bombers, Houli was nominated for the NAB Rising Star after an outstanding game in the opening round of 2008.
 After four years and 26 games at Essendon, the former Western Jet made the move to Richmond at the end of 2010 in search of greater opportunity.

 Off the field, Bachar is the AFL’s first devout muslim.
 He has helped bring to life a number of initiatives that have generated great community impact in a short time.
 The Bachar Houli Cup, an inter-Islamic schools football competition involving Islamic schools across Victoria, as well as the Bachar Houli Academy; established to nuture young Islamic footballers aspiring to follow in Houli’s footsteps as a footballer and person.
-The launch of the Bachar Houli Foundation will ensure these programs and newly created ones continue the legacy Houli and The Tigers have established.
+The launch of the Bachar Houli Foundation will ensure these programs and newly created ones continue the legacy Houli and the Tigers have established.
 Houli’s footwear and apparel partner Puma have also provided good support for the Academy and it’s programs.

 Houli’s love of the outdoors has been brought to life with his association with Victorian Fisheries Authority.
-As an ambassador for the VFA, the father of two is promoting, teaching and developing fishing right across the state.
+As an ambassador for the VFA, the father of three is promoting, teaching and developing fishing right across the state.
 His autobiography “Faith, Football and Family” was released by Penguin Random House at the end of the 2020 season.
 Bachar’s story is brought to life by longtime friend and Tigers supporter Waleed Aly and charts his rise from humble beginnings in Melbourne’s west to triple Premiership player and community leader.